opencomputeproject/onie/docs/design-spec/nos_interface.rst

   *discovered*.
 See the :ref:`updating_onie` section for more about updating ONIE.

-- ``onie-stop`` -- Stop the discovery process.
+- ``onie-discovery-stop`` -- Stop the discovery process.
 This can be useful in debugging cases where the discovery process is interfering with the debug.
 With the discovery process disabled the system is quiet and you can poke around.

 To invoke the rescue operation, the running NOS sets the ``onie_boot_reason`` U-Boot environment variable to the value ``rescue``